rubentium/tinyLM/README.md

 ## Usage

-1. Prepare your dataset in the expected format. (default is set to SlimPajama-6B)
+1. Prepare your dataset in the expected format (default is set to SlimPajama-6B).
 2. Configure model hyperparameters in `main.py` or the config file.
 3. Train the model with: